HomeRefill/come-to-homerefill/tests/mobile/README.md

-# Welcome to basic Android Test!
+# Welcome to basic Mobile Test!

 The main purpose of this test is measuring the technical skills and knowledge of Android developers.